smarty/changelog/cloud/us-enrichment-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 1.4.3 - 2025-09-19

+CHANGES:
+- Property data with the principal data subset (`property/principal`) with now return `financial_history` data when the feature is requested.
+This is done by using the new `features` input parameter with a value of `financial`.
+  - Example: `features=financial`
+  - This feature will work with all current plans.

 ## 1.4.2 - 2025-09-09

 CHANGES: